-There are few monopolies in the United States because the government limits them.
+There are few monopolies in Austria or the European Union because the governments limit them.
 Most fall into one of two categories: natural and legal.
 Natural monopolies include public utilities, such as electricity and gas suppliers.
 Such enterprises require huge investments, and it would be inefficient to duplicate the products that they provide.
 They inhibit competition, but they're legal because they're important to society.
 In exchange for the right to conduct business without competition, they're regulated.
-For instance, they can't charge whatever prices they want, but they must adhere to government-controlled prices.
+For instance, they can't charge whatever prices they want, but they must adhere to governmentcontrolled prices.
 As a rule, they're required to serve all customers, even if doing so isn't cost efficient.
 A legal monopoly arises when a company receives a patent giving it exclusive use of an invented product or process.
-Patents are issued for a limited time, generally twenty years.10 During this period, other companies can't use the invented product or process without permission from the patent holder.
+Patents are issued for a limited time, generally twenty years.12 During this period, other companies can't use the invented product or process without permission from the patent holder.
 Patents allow companies a certain period to recover the heavy costs of researching and developing products and technologies.
-A classic example of a company that enjoyed a patent-based legal monopoly is Polaroid, which for years held exclusive ownership of instant-film technology.11 Polaroid priced the product high enough to recoup, over time, the high cost of bringing it to market.
-Without competition, in other words, it enjoyed a monopolistic position in regard to pricing.
+A classic example of a company that enjoyed a patent-based legal monopoly is Polaroid, which for years held exclusive ownership of instant-film technology.13 Polaroid priced the product high enough to recoup, over time, the high cost of bringing it to market.
+Without competition, in other words, Polaroid enjoyed a monopolistic position in regard to pricing for quite some time.